 - long-term valvular disease (disease affecting the valves of the heart)

-If you see someone suffering from a heart attack, or believe you may be suffering a heart attack, get medical help immediately.
+If you see someone having a heart attack or believe you may be having a heart attack, get medical help immediately.

-To diagnose cardiogenic shock, your emergency physician will complete a physical exam.
+To diagnose cardiogenic shock, your doctor will complete a physical exam.
 The exam will gauge pulse and blood pressure.

 This will show low values in the presence of cardiogenic shock.

 Blood tests can tell whether there’s been serious damage to heart tissue.
 They can also tell whether there’s been a decrease in oxygen values.

 If the cardiogenic shock was because of a heart attack, there will be more enzymes linked to heart damage and less oxygen than normal in your blood.

 This procedure shows the electrical activity of the heart.
 The test may show irregular heart rates (arrhythmias), such as ventricular tachycardia or ventricular fibrillation.
 These arrhythmias may be the cause of the cardiogenic shock.